 4)Visit the local schools

-I visited Suguta Marmar School and the interactions were true eye openers.
-I met students who didnt necessarily want to be in school but, attended so as to access the free food offered by the government to school going children here.
-I met ladies who didn’t see the purpose of school as they believed the only duty of a woman is to get married, and young at that.
+I visited Suguta Marmar Primary School and the interactions were true eye openers.
+I met students who didn’t necessarily want to be in school but, attended so as to access the free food offered by the government to school going children here.
+I met girls who didn’t see the purpose of school as they believe, the only duty of a woman is to get married, and young at that.
 I met boys who saw little value in education as they were looking forward to inheriting their families wealth.
-I met girls who had been rescued from early marriages and other forms of abuse who now called Mary Immaculate Rescue Center their home.
-I also met students who wanted to break from this norm, to read, to get beyond secondary and university, to improve their lives and that of their families as a result of investing in their education, but didn’t know how.
-This led to the inception of “Be a Friend of Suguta Marmar”, a community based project that I started and run in this place.
-Our objective is to empower the students to study via provision of school amenities, as well as sponsoring their education.
-We partner with the Rescue Center to provide clothes and basic amenities to the girls, as well as offer mentorship.
-If you would like to partner with us, feel free to contact me.
+I met girls who had been rescued from early marriages, female genital mutilation and other forms of abuse, who now called Mary Immaculate Rescue Center their home.
+I met students who wanted to break from this norm, to read, to go to secondary, university, see beyond their home area and live their life on their own terms.
+I saw children with big dreams, wishes and hopes of a better life for them and their families, yet not knowing how to achieve this.
+If you can, visit and you can offer a solution to some of their problems like offering sponsorship to any/some of the students and/or supporting the rescued girls at the rescue center.

 6) Security challenges

 The area faces several attacks of banditry and cattle rustling .The saddest thing about it is that these attacks are normally armed attacks.
 This has resulted in most of the women here being widows, children being orphaned and poverty levels being high.
 I met children with gunshot wounds which they got when they got caught up in the cross-fire, that sometimes comes in the form of shots fired at their mud thatched houses.
 I ask the government to intervene and make these areas safer for the families as well as the communities to do away with cattle rustling culture forever, as many innocent lives are lost as a result.